rethyxyz/dotfiles/README.md

 * ranger
 * and more...

 If you want to auto install these on a desktop or ThinkPad E550 system, you can use my post-installation scripts found at https://github.com/rethyxyz/scripts for Arch.

-I have a dwm and st build, which can be found at https://github.com/rethyxyz/dwm and https://github.com/rethyxyz/st.
+I have two dwm builds and an st build, which can be found at https://github.com/rethyxyz/dwm, https://github.com/rethyxyz/dwm-minimal, and https://github.com/rethyxyz/st.